KaidenFrizu/recurrent-bitcoin-network/README.md

 python -m venv .env
 ```

 4. Afterwards, install the packages found in `requirements.txt`.
-The most efficient way to install these packages is through the terminal with the following command.
-This would take a while as it has approximately 400MB download size.
+The most efficient way to install these packages is through a terminal with the following command.
+Note that this would take a while as it has approximately 400MB download size specifically for TensorFlow.

 ```ps
 pip install -r requirements.txt
 ```

-5. Run the notebooks `Documentation.ipynb` and `Modelling.ipynb`.
-These are found in [docs](docs) folder.
+1. You can now run `Documentation.ipynb` found in [docs](docs) folder to see the model in action.

 ---

 ### Contributing

-To contribute, see the [contributing guidelines](CONTRIBUTING.md).
+To contribute, see the [contributing](CONTRIBUTING.md) guidelines.